Storting: World War II

-On 27 June 1940 the presidium signed an appeal to King Haakon, seeking his abdication.
-(The presidium then consisted of the presidents and vice-presidents of parliament, Odelstinget and Lagtinget.
-Ivar Lykke stepped in (according to mandate) in place of the president in exile, C. J. Hambro; Lykke was one [of the six] who signed.)
+On 27 June 1940, the presidium signed an appeal to King Haakon VII, seeking his abdication.
+The presidium then consisted of the presidents and vice-presidents of parliament, Odelstinget and Lagtinget.
+Ivar Lykke was acting for the president in exile, C. J. Hambro; Lykke was one of the six who signed the appeal.

-In September 1940 the representatives were summoned to Oslo, and voted in favour of the results of the negotiations between the presidium and the authorities of the German invaders.
-(92 voted for, and 53 voted against.)
+In September 1940, the representatives were summoned to Oslo, and voted 92–53 in favour of the results of the negotiations between the presidium and the German occupation authority.
 However, directives from Adolf Hitler resulted in the obstruction of "the agreement of cooperation between parliament and [the] occupation force".